jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

 See the Python code to [create tenant group](https://github.com/jbcodeforce/aws-messaging-study/blob/main/SQS/s3-sqs-fanout/createGroupTenant.py) for demonstration purpose.

-When onboarding a tenant, the platform defines a unique tenant_id, and links it to the target bucket and prefix within a persisted Hash Map.
+When onboarding a tenant, the platform defines a unique `tenant_id`, and links it to the target bucket and prefix within a persisted Hash Map.
 This will be used by the SaaS SDK to put the file in the good `bucket / 'folder'`.
 The following json may be persisted in DynamoDB.

 ```json
 {